valerieniloinsigh31/FitForWork_v1/README.md

 -5.
 Added the related html file to includes file and inserted this directly into relevant page.
 -6.
 Reviewed all techniques related code.
 Sorting and filtering code.
 Ensured name was aligned with filter specifications.
 -7.
 Consulted with fellow students on slack and added release code for migrations (makemigrations and migrate commands) to the Procfile.
 -8.
-Consulted with fellow students
+Consulted with fellow students.
+Had media files from gitpod in subfolder within the media folder on S3 bucket.
+Moved all images into the main media folder on AWS.
 -9.
 Consulted with fellow students, added DATABASE_URL to env.py file

 <b>Deployment</b>